movieous-team/Movieous-Docs/en-uk/Introduction_Live.md

 ## Project Description

-MovieousLive is a one-step RTMP live stream SDK developed by [Movieous] (https://movieous.cn/), which provides a concise API with superior model and version compatibility and extreme performance.
+MovieousLive is a one-step RTMP live stream SDK developed by [Movieous](https://movieous.cn/), which provides a concise API with superior model and version compatibility and extreme performance.
 Rich features and numerous tripartite ecological support.
 Integrated MovieousLive enables developers to quickly generate an excellent mobile live app.

 ## Usage scenarios